greenhouse monitoring with rak wisblock and blues notecard

 In case the libraries are not available on PlatformIO, you can find them from the following sources:

-If you need more information about how to configure and code your WisBlock setup with PlatformIO, check the following guide for Setting up WisBlock on PlatformIO
+If you need more information about how to configure and code your WisBlock setup with PlatformIO, check the following guide for setting up WisBlock on PlatformIO

 LoRaWAN Communication